When Living In a Cardboard Box Becomes a Serious Option…

-If we are assuming that the average rent is less than $1,000 a month in most cities, then this must mean that most people my age cannot pay $12,000 in rent annually, which begs the subsequent question… what are we spending money on instead?
+If we are assuming that the average rent is less than $1,000 a month in most cities, then this must mean that most people my age cannot pay $12,000 in rent annually, which raises the question, what are we spending money on instead?
 The answer: loans, credit card debt, unnecessary and out-of-control spending … the list goes on.

 The new “data” on “millennials” (try to visualize my huge air quotes) suggests that they as a collective unit prefer to live at home.
 You save money, you’re living in better digs, and you get the occasional laundry basket done by mom.
 But this line of thinking bothers me — when did the question of comfort become the driving factor in housing?